 After hugs, goodbyes and promises to connect before too long, Mihaela headed out for another tour.
 Heather and I wanted to see that Parliament building.
 So we walked another 20k steps to the other end of town.
 It was worth it.
 Had to stop and get a new pair of Skechers though – Romanian style!

 Next, we hopped the train to the opposite end of town to see the Dimitri Gusti Village Museum.
-This expansive historical museum showcases Romanian living, culture and houses.
+This expansive historical museum showcases Romania’s living, culture, and houses.
 It has two large farms located on the property and over 270 historical buildings.
 I thought it would be really quaint like the little farm I worked at in Huntsville, Alabama, Burritt on the Mountain.
 It’s a little bit bigger, we could have been there for several hours.
-Here are some amazing shots I got though ~
+Here are some amazing shots, enjoy.

-After walking through the village it was time to take a break and chill for a bit.
+After walking through the village it was time to take a break and chill for a bit from the hustle and bustle of Bucharest.
 It worked out perfectly that Hard Rock Cafe was located at the exit of the park.
 An absolute classic and wonderful opportunity to have a mid-afternoon refreshment and snack!
 Buffalo cauliflower probably doesn’t sound awesome to Hard Rock fans but it was just what we wanted.
 The Hard Rock Bucharest is the one of the biggest in Europe and has an incredible collection.